 Click on the appropriate checklist for the financial aid forms and further information we need from you to process your financial aid.
 The checklist will tell you which forms and information we need and how to submit them.

-- Be registered with Selective Service if you are male between the ages of 18 and 25
+- If you are male, you must have registered for Selective Service between the ages of 18 and 25

 - Be a U.S. Citizen or U.S. National

 - Have a Green Card or Permanent Resident Card